 Fan of the juicing trend?
 Even if the green juice fits into your marco counting for the day, it still lacks three of the main nutrients that can help keep you feeling satisfied and full: fat, fiber, and protein.

-Upgrade your juice to a smoothie to not only stretch your dollar and minimize food waste (you will be using all parts of fruits and vegetables), but also provide your body this trifecta of nutrients to keep your hunger at bay.
-Consider starting with your milk of choice (bonus points for cow, soy, or pea milk since they have than an almond, rice, or oat milk), then toss in frozen riced cauliflower, avocado, and ½ cup fruit of choice to increase your fiber intake.
+Upgrade your juice to a smoothie to not only stretch your dollar and minimize food waste (you will be using all parts of fruits and vegetables), but also provide your body with this trifecta of nutrients to keep your hunger at bay.
+Consider starting with your milk of choice (bonus points for cow, soy, or pea milk since they have than an almond, rice, oat milk or a :ratio trio dairy drink), then toss in frozen riced cauliflower, avocado, and ½ cup fruit of choice to increase your fiber intake.
 Avocado offers that creamy mouthfeel you crave while also providing healthy fats, too!
 Round it out with your favorite protein powder to increase the total protein content to really keep you feeling satiated and satisfied until your next meal.

 2. Swap Traditional Yogurt with a Higher-Protein Choice